The Mosaic Film Experience

 Join us at Michigan’s Premier Emerging Filmmakers Event

 The Mosaic Film Experience works to help tomorrow’s content creators navigate media culture and use storytelling in their everyday lives.
-This year, over 750 films were submitted from 46 different countries.
+Last year, over 750 films were submitted from 46 different countries.
 Join us in celebrating these student’s achievements, meet inspiring West Michigan Filmmakers and sit back and enjoy a great weekend of entertainment.

 Cash prizes will be awarded to the top three films from each category (three high school student films, three college student films).
 And new this year, The Rick Wilson Memorial Prize given to the best High School and College entry from West Michigan.